 Bachelor of Arts, English

-A minimum of 15 TRU credits (distance or on-campus).
+A minimum of 15 TRU credits (distance or on-campus)

-These may be met with lower- or upper-level university courses; refer to the general education requirements for arts and science degree programs.
+May be met with lower- or upper-level university courses; refer to the general education requirements for arts and science degree programs:

-- 6 credits in social science
+- Six credits in social science

 - ENGL 2111, English Literature from Chaucer to Milton (3) or equivalent